To be presented at the January 2016 Annual Meeting of the Intellectual

 as to reduce its length to no more than 35 pages).

-The deadline for submission of papers is December 5, 2014.
+The deadline for submission of papers has been extended to December 22, 2015.
 An

 electronic copy must be submitted by e-mail to IntellectualProperty@nysba.org prior